JornWildt/Mason/Documentation/Mason-draft-2.md

 This property can safely be removed in minimized representations.

-#### `content_type` (optional)
+#### `formats` (optional)
 This property is OPTIONAL.
-If present it MUST be a string value.
-It specifies the expected content type of the target resource.
+If present it MUST be an array of string values.
+It specifies the expected media type formats of the target resource.

 #### `alt` (optional)
 This property is OPTIONAL.
 If present it MUST be an array of navigational elements each of which represents alternatives to the primary navigational element (see next section).